 Both verification and proof testing of designated test soil nails shall be performed.
 Proof tests shall be performed on production soil nails at locations selected by the Engineer or as shown on the plans.
 Testing of a soil nail shall not be performed until the soil nail grout and shotcrete facing have cured for at least 72 hours or attained their specified 3-day compressive strength.

 The Contractor shall provide all necessary equipment to perform the soil nail testing including, but not limited to, dial gauges, dial gauge support, jack and pressure gauge, electronic load cell with machined platens placed at either end of the load cell, and a reaction frame.
 In non-creep susceptible soils and as approved by the Engineer, the use of a load cell may be replaced with a dual gauge system with the low reading gauge being used for soil nail acceptance.
-A load cell is required for creep susceptible soils which show one or more of the following properties:

-Fine grained soils

-Organic soils

-Liquid Limit (LL) ≥ 50

-Plasticity Index (PI) ≥ 20

-Undrained Shear Strength (Su) ≤ 1,000 psf

-Liquidity Index ≥ 0.2 [LI=(W-PL)/(LL-PL)]; (PL) plastic limit and (W) natural water content

 The Contractor shall also have calibrated back up gauges and equipment to minimize down time due to testing equipment failure.
 The pressure gauge shall be graduated in 100 psi increments or less.
 The soil nail head movement shall be measured with a minimum of 2 dial gauges capable of measuring to 0.001 inch.